Skip to content

 Quant launched in June 2018, is considered the over-ledger with the goal of connecting (ISO 20022) blockchains and networks on a global scale, without reducing the efficiency and interoperability of the network.

-This is the first project to solve the interoperability problem through the creation of the first blockchain operating system and will be a key component of the interconnectivity of all the ISO20022 crypto projects.
+Quant is the first blockchain project to solve the interoperability problem through the creation of the first blockchain operating system and will be a key component of the interconnectivity of all other cryptocurrencies within this network.

 Ripple (XRP)